The South's Gonna Do It: Content

 The first line in the song is also a play on Grinder's Switch, Tennessee, the fictional hometown of Grand Ole Opry star Minnie Pearl.

-The song uses a clever play on words to promote Southern rock music.
+The song uses a play on words to promote Southern rock music.
 The notion that "the South shall rise again" was a familiar sentiment and rallying cry for disaffected Southern whites after the American Civil War.
 The song co-opts that sentiment, but uses the statement to celebrate Southern rock acts contemporary to the song itself.
 The "it" that the South is going to do again, it is implied, is to produce additional popular rock groups.

-Daniels factually bristled at more nefarious interpretations of what the "it" was.
+Daniels bristled at more nefarious interpretations of what the "it" was.
 When the Ku Klux Klan used the song as background music for radio commercials for a 1975 rally in Louisiana, Daniels told Billboard, "I'm damn proud of the South, but I sure as hell am not proud of the Ku Klux Klan.
 I wrote the song about the land I love and my brothers.
 It was not written to promote hate groups."